meln-ds/meln-ds.github.io/_posts/2021-01-17-boredom-vs-fear.md

 ## Quote of the week

-“Have you ever noticed that if there’s a hard way and an easy way, you choose the hard way every time?
-Why do you think that is?” - *Barack Obama, A Promised Land*
+> “Have you ever noticed that if there’s a hard way and an easy way, you choose the hard way every time?
+Why do you think that is?”
+*Barack Obama, A Promised Land*

+Charge in, guns blazing!